Heitor-Bello/Heitor-Bello/README.md

 - 📫 How to reach me **heitor.augustob@hotmail.com**

-- 📄 Know about my experiences [I worked with electronics in the area of ​​network equipment repair.
-More precisely servers, Switch's and AP.](I worked with electronics in the area of ​​network equipment repair.
-More precisely servers, Switch's and AP.)
+- 📄 Know about my experiences - I worked with electronics in the area of ​​network equipment repair.
+More precisely servers, Switch's and AP.
+I worked with electronics in the area of ​​network equipment repair.
+More precisely servers, Switch's and AP.

 <h3 align="left">Connect with me:</h3>
 <p align="left">